 While its spin-off, 1997 Pinnacle Totally Certified, only consists of insert cards, 1997 Pinnacle Certified has a 150-card base set.
 Adding to that are four parallel versions: Certified Red (found 1:5 packs), Mirror Red (1:99 packs), Mirror Blue (1:199), and Mirror Gold (1:299 packs).
 As you can see from the Certified Red edition below, each card comes with a protective plastic cover over the card which seems to attract fingerprints.
 1995 and 1996 Select Certified are other popular 1990s options.

-The 1998 Donruss Crusade inserts come in three parallel versions.
+The 1998 Donruss Crusade inserts come in three parallel versions, giving Mussina card collectors a small rainbow to build.
 While the pack-pulled cards are numbered, with Green (#/250), Purple (#/100) and Red (#/25) editions, collectors have found examples on the secondary market that have three X's instead of the numbering.
 The conventional wisdom is that those cards were prototypes/production samples for Donruss staff members who sold them on the secondary market and it is unknown exactly how many of those cards exist.